-Standards Statements of effective practice Statements of highly effective practice The teacher has the requisite curriculum knowledge, pedagogical knowledge and classroom management skills Teachers have the required professional qualifications.
+Standards Statements of effective practice Statements of highly effective practice The teacher has the requisite subject knowledge, pedagogical knowledge and classroom management skills Teachers have the required professional qualifications.
 They engage in a range of personal and professional learning opportunities, and in ongoing reflection on their learning and their practice.
 Teachers have the required professional qualifications and actively seek out further learning opportunities.
 They reflect critically on their own learning and practice.
-They engage in a range of personal and professional learning opportunities that develops their capacity as professionals to meet the learning needs of their pupils and contributes to school improvement.
-Teachers create an inclusive, purposeful, pupil- centred learning environment based on mutual respect, affirmation and trust.
-Teachers create an inclusive, purposeful, pupil- centred learning environment based on mutual respect, affirmation and trust, in which pupils regulate and monitor their own behaviour .
-Teachers have high expectations of pupils' learning and behaviour, and communicate these expectations effectively to pupils.
-Teachers have high expectations of pupils' learning and behaviour, communicate these expectations effectively to pupils, and facilitate pupils in internalising them .
-Teachers demonstrate competence and proficiency in the pedagogical skills required for the curriculum areas and subjects of the curriculum.
-Teachers demonstrate competence and proficiency in the skills and knowledge of the curriculum areas and subjects of the curriculum, and are able to link curriculum area and subject-specific skills and knowledge across and beyond the curriculum.
-Teachers, through their own enthusiasm for and enjoyment of the curriculum areas and subjects of the curriculum, motivate pupils to engage in and enjoy their learning.
-Teachers model enthusiasm and enjoyment in learning, and thereby create a learning environment where pupils are self-motivated to engage in, extend and enjoy their learning.
-The teacher selects and uses preparation and assessment practices that progress pupils' learning Teachers' preparation identifies relevant learning outcomes, including the new learning that will take place in the lessons or the series of lessons.
-The learning outcomes are contextualised to pupils' learning needs, interests, and abilities.
-Teachers' preparation identifies relevant learning outcomes, including the new learning that will take place in the lessons or the series of lessons.
-The learning outcomes are contextualised to pupils' learning needs, interests, and abilities and reflect a developmental and incremental approach to progressing pupils' learning .
-Teachers design and prepare in advance a sequence of suitably challenging learning experiences in accordance with the focus of learning in the lesson or series of lessons and use real-life, authentic situations, where appropriate.
-Teachers design and prepare in advance a sequence of suitably challenging learning experiences in accordance with the focus of learning in the lesson or series of lessons and use real-life, authentic situations, where appropriate.
-Lesson design and delivery is flexible to allow for emerging learning opportunities and to provide elements of choice for pupils.
-Teachers identify and prepare in advance resources, including digital resources, where relevant, suitable for the focus of learning in the lesson, or series of lessons, and the learning needs of the class.
-Teachers identify and thoroughly prepare in advance resources, including digital resources, where relevant, tailored to match the learning focus in the lesson, or series of lessons, and individual pupils' learning needs, interests and abilities.
+They engage in a range of personal and professional learning opportunities that develops their capacity as professionals to meet the learning needs of their students and contributes to school improvement.
+Teachers create an inclusive, purposeful, student-centred learning environment based on mutual respect, affirmation and trust.
+Teachers create an inclusive, purposeful, student-centred learning environment based on mutual respect, affirmation and trust, in which students regulate and monitor their own behaviour.
+Teachers have high expectations of students' learning and behaviour, and communicate these expectations effectively to students.
+Teachers have high expectations of students' learning and behaviour, communicate these expectations effectively to students, and facilitate students in internalising them.
+Teachers demonstrate competence and proficiency in the skills and knowledge of their subject areas.
+Teachers demonstrate competence and proficiency in the skills and knowledge of their subject areas, and can link these to other areas across and beyond the curriculum .
+Teachers, through their own enthusiasm for and enjoyment of their subject area, motivate students to engage in and enjoy their learning.
+Teachers model enthusiasm and enjoyment in learning, and thereby create a learning environment where students are self-motivated to engage in, extend and enjoy their learning.
+The teacher selects and uses planning, preparation and assessment practices that progress students' learning Teachers' preparation identifies relevant learning intentions that are contextualised to students' learning needs, interests and abilities.
+Teachers' preparation identifies relevant learning intentions that are contextualised to students' learning needs, interests and abilities.
+Learning intentions reflect a developmental and incremental approach to progressing students' learning.
+Teachers design and prepare in advance a sequence of learning tasks and activities suitable for the specific learning intentions of the lesson or series of lessons and use real-life, authentic situations, where appropriate.
+Teachers design and prepare in advance a sequence of learning tasks and activities suitable for the specific learning intentions of the lesson or series of lessons and use real-life, authentic situations, where appropriate.
+Lesson design and delivery is flexible to allow for emerging learning opportunities and to provide elements of choice for students.
+Teachers identify and prepare in advance resources, including digital resources, where relevant, suitable for the specific learning intentions of each lesson, or series of lessons, and the learning needs of the class.
+Teachers identify and thoroughly prepare in advance resources, including digital resources, where relevant, tailored to match the specific learning intentions of each lesson, or series of lessons, and individual students' learning needs , interests and abilities .
 Teachers' preparation is informed by their knowledge of the curriculum and knowledge of pedagogy.
-It includes preparation for the differentiation of learning outcomes and learning activities, and is informed by meaningful analysis of and use of data as well as teachers' professional judgement and decision-making.
+It includes preparation for the differentiation of learning intentions and learning activities, and is informed by meaningful analysis of and use of data as well as teachers' professional judgement and decision-making.
 Teachers' preparation is informed by their knowledge of the curriculum and knowledge of pedagogy.
-It includes preparation for the differentiation of learning outcomes and learning activities, including personalised learning opportunities , and is informed by meaningful analysis of and use of data as well as teachers' professional judgement and decision-making.
+It includes preparation for the differentiation of learning intentions and learning activities, including personalised learning opportunities , and is informed by meaningful analysis of and use of data as well as teachers' professional judgement and decision- making.